CarbonComputers/Hackberry-Pi-CM5/Operating System/Ubuntu/README.md

 ### Ubuntu is a Linux distribution derived from Debian and composed mostly of free and open-source software

+⚠️⚠️⚠️
 ## Note: Ubuntu is currently not supported on the Raspberry Pi CM5.
 Installing Ubuntu may result in system crashes.
+There might be kernel patches in the future to fix this.
 However, you can display the system image using the following method:

 ```Step1``` Download the Ubuntu image from the pi imager(main folder-> other general-purpose OS-> Ubuntu)